yitit

 Why multi-chip GPUs are the future of graphics power

-Why multi-chip GPUs are the future of graphics power-November 2024
+Why multi-chip GPUs are the future of graphics power-December 2024

 Multi-chip module (MCM) graphics cards just might be the future, bringing upcoming generations of GPUs to a whole new level.
 Combining multiple dies instead of relying on a single chip could provide better performance without being hindered by the current hardware limitations.